Gower

 Swansea - City

-Not much for tourists apart from large hotels, bus and train station, and Wind Street (mega bars)
+Given its location on a sweeping bay and a proud Victorian industrial heritage, Swansea is a disappointment with little for tourists apart from large hotels, bus and train station, and Wind Street (mega bars).

 Wind Street (pronounced Wine Street) has lots of mega party bars.
 Nice enough in the day, but a bit wild on Friday and Saturday night